 Become more secure

 When a person with an insecure attachment style learns to embrace their worth and fortify their security from within, they can become strong enough to provide a stable base for their partner in a way that fosters a sense of trust and safety.
-(I have actually achieved this with my own partner, to great success.)
+(I have actually achieved this in a partnership of my own.)

 By committing to rising to the challenges that relationships will always present, you will grow like a weed!
 (In the good way.)
 You will also transform a difficult relationship into a loving one.

 Take leaving off the table.
-You may both choose to part ways amicably, but you will be well-served to refrain from leaving in reaction to your triggers.
+You may both choose to part ways amicably, but you will be well-served to refrain from leaving, or even threatening to leave, in reaction to your triggers.

 This will instill trust, which will stabilize the relationship.

-When you offer total acceptance to both of you – no longer seeking to change yourself or your partner, but leaving room for each of you to be who you truly are – you will foster true love.
+When you offer total acceptance to both of you – no longer seeking to change yourself or your partner, but creating a safe space for each of you to be who you truly are – you will foster true love.

 Do the work – for YOU